AngusG/angusg.github.io/_posts/2018-02-25-robust-machine-learning-checklist.markdown

 A plethora of machine learning models, such as decision trees, SVMs, linear regression, and deep neural networks (both feedforward and recurrent) have been found to fail spectacularly when only subtle, imperceptible changes are applied to natural examples (e.g the images in the test set for a particular dataset).
-Inputs that have been perturbed, causing models to yield undesirable behaviour are known as __adversarial examples__.
+Such inputs that have been perturbed, causing models to yield undesirable behaviour are known as __adversarial examples__.

 Undesirable behaviour could mean: